quipucords/qpc/README.md

 poetry install
 ```

-## Developing with Insights Client
-Information on installing and developing with the insights client can be found in [Insights Configuration](insights_configuration.md).

 ## Linting
 To lint changes that are made to the source code, run the following command::
 ```